rancher/docs/content/rancher/v2.x/en/creating-clusters/hosted-providers/_index.md

 After you complete the two actions above, enter your access key and secret key in Rancher.

 ## Microsoft AKS (Azure Container Service)

+Before Rancher can manage a Microsoft AKS cluster, you must provide it with information from your Azure Active Directory Service Principal (here after, _service principal_).
+Rancher uses this service principal to interact with the Azure API.

+For instruction on how to create a service principal, see [Service Principals with Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).

+After you complete the action above, enter the information from your service principal in Rancher.